Well-rounded Degree, Superior Career Training

 UNC’s Music History and Literature D.A. program stands out for its high standards of scholarship and rigor.
 You’ll have wide latitude to focus your research on topics that meet your academic interests and advance your career goals.
 And you’ll belong to vibrant community of nearly 500 extraordinary young musicians, with the ability to perform compositions from almost any period of music history, anywhere in the world.

-D.A. in Music: Music History and Literature Emphasis
+D.A. in Music: Music History and Literature Concentration

 The D.A. in Music: Music History and Literature requires 67 to 71 credits.
 Work closely with a faculty advisor to select a course program and research focus, with wide latitude to specialize in areas that fit your interests.
 You’ll take coursework in college pedagogy and complete a supervised practicum in college teaching.
 The degree concludes with a doctoral dissertation based on original research.